lbugnion/ms-glossary/instructions/getting-started.md

 ### Keywords or key expressions

-The list of keywords will be used to cross-reference items.
-They can be one word, a short expression or 2-3 words.
+The list of keywords will be used to cross-reference items within the Glossary.
+They can be one word, a short expression, 2-3 words.
 They can also be abbreviations.

-> You don't need to add the term's title (for example `App Service`) to the list of keywords, this will be added automatically).

 For example, if you have this list of keywords in the app-service.md file: